|

 Drugs Counter Cancer? - WebMD, 5/23/06 -

-risk reduction in veterans taking ACE inhibitors was 53% for colon cancer,
+veterans taking ACE inhibitors was 53% for colon cancer, 52% for pancreatic

-were analyzed together, ACE inhibitors or ARBs were significantly more
+together, ACE inhibitors or ARBs were significantly more effective than

-effective than other antihypertensives in reducing ESRD incidence, serum
+other antihypertensives in reducing ESRD incidence, serum creatinine levels,

-creatinine levels, and albuminuria, but they had no significant effect on
+and albuminuria, but they had no significant effect on preventing doubling

-preventing doubling of serum creatinine or reduction in GFR.
-In diabetics,
+of serum creatinine or reduction in GFR.
+In diabetics, ACE inhibitors or

-ACE inhibitors or ARBs were significantly more effective than other
+ARBs were significantly more effective than other antihypertensives only in

 -